 At this time, the heat generated by many micro-shorts gradually raises the temperature of the battery.
 After a period of time, the explosion occurs.
 The common description of consumers is that when the phone is picked up, the phone is very hot, and it explodes after being thrown away.
 Although now have an automatic power-off function, but still a warm reminder, try not to charge for a long time.

 Lithium-ion battery protection mechanism

 Whether it is charging or discharging, we have a measure, usually using voltage to stop.
 Taking the ternary battery with lithium nickel cobalt manganese oxide and graphite anode as an example.
 When the battery charging voltage is higher than 4.2V, the danger will come quietly.
 The higher the voltage, the higher the danger.
 Because when the voltage is higher than 4.2V, the number of lithium atoms in the positive electrode material decreases, the structure of the stored atoms will collapse, which is permanent and irreversible.

 If you continue to charge, the lithium-ion will generate lithium metal with electrons on the surface of the negative electrode, which is called dendrites.
 These dendrites will pierce the separator and short-circuit the positive and negative electrodes.

 Overcharging will also increase the temperature.
 If the temperature exceeds 180°C, the electrolyte will decompose and generate a large amount of gas and heat.
 The shell will expand.
 After the rupture, oxygen enters and reacts violently with lithium metal and will explode.
 Therefore, the upper limit of the charging voltage is a protective measure.

-DGBell has the special test chambers to deal with the overcharge and over discharge of the battery and the occurrence of short circuit.
+DGBell has special test chambers to deal with the overcharge and over-discharge of the battery and the occurrence of short circuits.
 We have been focusing on the safety test of the battery.